This post contains affiliate links. Read the full disclosure here.

 - 1 Are Granite Mortar And Pestle Safe – FAQ

-Granite is an excellent choice for anyone who’s looking for a mortar and pestle that is dense, coarse and can easily grind or mash food to a fine smooth.
+Granite is an excellent choice for anyone whosoever that is looking for a mortar and pestle that is dense, coarse and can easily grind or mash food to a fine smooth.
 As great as this M&P, there are still some unanswered questions as to whether they’re a great choice for preparing food or even safe.

 Tip: M.V.
 Trading MTP92 Stone (Granite) Mortar and Pestle is a good choice for anyone considering buying a granite mortar that is safe for home use.